 The Nursing Department strives to enroll every nursing student in the sophomore Nursing Major, provided academic progress is satisfactory and the program sequence is being followed.
-The registrar's office and faculty advisors evaluate the academic progress of individual BSN students at each mid- and end-semester.
+The registrar's office and faculty advisors will evaluate the academic progress of students enrolled in the BSN program at each mid- and end-semester.

-Satisfactory yearly progress is contingent upon completing the following requirements: All requirements must be completed within seven (7) years.
+Satisfactory yearly progress is contingent upon completing the following requirements:

+All requirements must be completed within seven years.

 - Students must earn a minimum grade of 82% (B-) in each nursing course in order to progress in the nursing sequence.
 Any student not achieving a minimum grade of "B-" in a nursing course may not continue in the nursing sequence and will be required to apply for re-entry.
-Upon re-entry, students will be evaluated on an individual basis to determine which course(s) will need to be repeated.
-In all cases, the clinical nursing course offered in the semester immediately preceding the failed nursing course will be required, regardless of the original grade earned.
-Additional coursework may be required depending on the individual circumstances.
-Failed courses may be repeated only once.
-NUR 400 Acute & Urgent Clinical Nursing is not eligible to be used as a repeated clinical course (should a student fail NUR 402 Nursing Management/ Leadership, the student will be required to repeat NUR 328 Adult Medical/Surgical Nursing II). - Students must pass the theory as well as the clinical component of the course to progress in the nursing sequence.
+Upon re-entry, students will be required to repeat the clinical nursing course offered in the semester immediately preceding the failed nursing course regardless of the original grade earned.
+Failed courses may be repeated only once. - Students must pass the theory as well as the clinical component of the course to progress in the nursing sequence.
 The theory score and the clinical score are NOT combined for the final grade.
 The clinical component of a nursing course is graded as Pass/Fail.
-A failing grade in clinical will result in a grade of "F" for the entire course. - All BSN students must achieve and maintain competency in dosage calculation.
-Such competency will be based on course requirements and academic level in the program.
-Competency at the sophomore level will be 90% minimum score on specified exams, 92% at the junior level, and 94% at the senior level.
-Individual course requirements will be communicated in each course syllabus (see Appendix D). - Students receiving grades below the minimum grade requirements in two or more required nursing courses (this includes NUR and program required courses) are subject to dismissal from the Nursing Major. - Students must earn a minimum grade of "C" in all degree-required, college-level, non-nursing courses to progress in the program.
+A failing grade in clinical will result in a grade of "F" for the entire course. - Students receiving grades below the minimum grade requirements in two or more required nursing courses (this includes NUR and program required courses) are subject to dismissal from the Nursing Major.
+Progression will be evaluated on an individual basis. - Students must earn a minimum grade of "C" in all college-level non-nursing courses to progress in the program.
 Those who do not meet the grade requirements will not be permitted to continue in the nursing sequence and must apply for re-entry.
-The student must repeat the course and meet the program requirements before the nursing faculty will consider the student for readmission into the program.
-Required courses may be repeated only once. - A cumulative Grade Point Average (GPA) of 2.85 must be maintained throughout the program to progress into each semester and to graduate. - Class and clinical attendance is required as necessary preparation for safe nursing practice.
-Students with repeated absences place themselves at risk for failure in the clinical and/or theory component of class and/or dismissal from the program based on this requirement (see Attendance Policies). - Students who fall below 82% at mid-term or are not meeting clinical standards in a nursing course must meet with the instructor, advisor, and/or Nursing Department Chair to discuss strategies for success.
+The student must repeat the course and meet the State requirements before the nursing faculty will consider the student for readmission into the program.
+Required courses may be repeated only once. - A cumulative Grade Point Average (GPA) of 2.85 must be maintained throughout the program in order to progress into each semester and to graduate. - Class and clinical attendance is required as necessary preparation for safe nursing practice.
+Students with repeated absences place themselves at risk for failure in the clinical and/or theory component of class and/or dismissal from the program based on this requirement (see Attendance Policies for class and clinical page 38). - Students who fall below 82% at mid-term or are not meeting clinical standards in a nursing course must meet with the instructor, advisor, and/or Nursing Department Chair to discuss strategies for success.
 Students falling below the minimum competency requirements for a theory course will be referred to the Teaching Learning Center (TLC) for assistance.
 A written plan, referred to as a learning contract, will be developed by the student in collaboration with the instructor and approved by the Chair and student's advisor prior to the student's return to clinical when applicable.
-Learning contracts will be evaluated for compliance each semester (see Appendix C).
+Learning contracts will be evaluated for compliance each semester.
 Failure to fulfill the learning contractual agreement will be grounds for failure in the course. - The Finlandia University nursing faculty reserves the right to recommend to the Nursing Department Chair the withdrawal of a student from the BSN program for health, legal, academic, or clinical reasons particularly if the student has been involved in practices that jeopardize patient care or safety.